 As of July 1, 2010, Chesterfield County offers a biweekly curbside recycling program to more than 94,000 homes.
 This program allows residents to recycle paper, cardboard, glass and plastic in a single container, while deferring waste from local landfills.
-To check your recycling day, visit the Central Virginia Waste Management Authority (CVWMA) website.
+To check your recycling day, visit the Central Virginia Waste Management Authority (CVWMA) residential recycling webpage.

-If you live in a single-family home and wish to participate in the county’s curbside recycling program, you can opt-in by contacting CVWMA at 804-340-0900.
-CVWMA can also assist with purchasing a cart/bin or mailing free recycling stickers for containers you own.
+If you live in a single-family home and wish to participate in the county’s curbside recycling program, you can opt-in by contacting the Customer Service Center at 804-748-1297.
+Please contact the CVWMA at 804-340-0900 to purchase a cart/bin or request free recycling stickers for containers you own.

 There is an annual fee of $41 (equals $3.42 per month) which is applied to each household that enrolls in the program.
 This fee will be included on the county’s real estate tax bill, with $20.50 charged in December and the other $20.50 charged in June each year.

 In the future, residents who decide to opt-out of the program may call the Customer Service Center at 804-748-1297 or complete the Recycling Program opt-out form online.
 Alternately, residents can choose to opt-out and contract with private waste management companies for recycling services.
 Residents who opt out of the program are not required to pay the $41 fee.

 Your recycling matters!
 CVWMA, in partnership with Recycling Partnership, created a guide to help you recycle right.
 Visit the CVWMA What to Recycle webpage for more information.

 Journey to the Material Recovery Facility (MRF)